isotopp/isotopp.github.io/content/posts/2020-08-01-mysql-locks-and-deadlocks.md

 ## Inserting into a locked gap, with timeouts.

-We can try do demonstrate that with a second session:
+We demonstrate that with a second session:

 ```sql
 Session2> start transaction read write;